-- By June 30, 2014, review current data on this student population and develop prototype reintegration plans to transition students to more integrated settings. - By June 30, 2015, implement reintegration plan protocol statewide. - By June 30, 2016, and annually thereafter, report on the number of students who are placed out of state or in juvenile corrections.
+- By June 30, 2014 review current data on this student population and develop prototype reintegration plans to transition students to more integrated settings. - By June 30, 2015 implement reintegration plan protocol statewide. - By June 30, 2016 and annually thereafter, report on the number of students who are placed out of state or in juvenile corrections.

-Assignment of Responsibility: The Commissioners of MDE and DOC will designate responsible persons.
+Responsibility: The Commissioners of MDE and Department of Corrections (DOC) will designate responsible persons.